ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 - VectorStateFn
 - SparseVectorStateFn
 - OperatorStateFn
-- CVaRMeasurement --> Functionality replaced by DiagonalEstimator
+- CVaRMeasurement --> Used in :class:`~qiskit.opflow.CVaRExpectation`.
+Functionality replaced by DiagonalEstimator

 **CONVERTERS**
 --------------